Bear attacks, though not frequent, can be a serious danger in certain areas.

 (Source: National Park Service)

-- If a black bear attacks, fight back with everything you have.
+- If a black bear attacks, fight back with everything you have and don’t pretend to be dead.
 Pick up sticks, use bear spray, shout, kick, and punch.
 Do all you can to defend yourself.
 While the odds of being attacked by a bear are very low, it never hurts to go prepared.

 - In contrast, if grizzly charges, don’t fight back.
 Lay flat on the ground with your legs spread apart, and use your arms to cover your head and neck.
 Don’t make a noise and stay down even if the bear stops attacking.

 - Grizzly bear attack statistics are higher.
 If you come across any bear in the wild, stop and slowly back away, avoiding eye contact.
 Pick up kids and pets immediately.
 Waving your arms will also show the bear that you’re a human, and softly speaking may indicate that you’re not a threat.